Police Issues blogs in nine topical areas:

 Using Police Issues in class

-Students can be assigned to read a particular blog post and, using suitable sources, expand on the post or, even better, argue against it.
+1. Students can be assigned a specific blog post and, using fresh examples and suitable sources, critically expand on the post and bring it up to date.
 Posts can be used as a basis for panel discussions, say, with one team taking a “for” or “agree” position and the other an “against” or “disagree.”

 One student begins by describing the incident from beginning to end.
 The others focus on specific aspects, incorporating best practices from the text and other reliable sources and comparing those standards with what actually took place.
 Teams model their approach on the “opinionated but informed” style of the blog posts, except that their judgments and conclusions must be explicitly supported with references to texts, journal articles and government publications.

 If you have comments or have found another way to use the blog, please let me know!

 Permalink Print/Save Feedback